GunnMaxim/WebTechno-ogyCWBy00013841/README.md

-This is a Course Work for Web Technology module made by student 00013841 github repository: https://github.com/GunnMaxim/WebTechnologyCWBy00013841 the site is hosted on GitHub  https://gunnmaxim.github.io/WebTechnologyCWBy00013841/ the original site is https://www.homespot.uz/
+This is a Course Work for Web Technology module made by student 00013841

+The purpose of this project was to try to clone the original website of the Uzbek company Home Spot.
+This compony was chosen as a target one, because of personal experience and preferences while working there.
+“This website was created to fulfill Web Technology module’s requirements and does not represent an actual company or service”.

+github repository: https://github.com/GunnMaxim/WebTechnologyCWBy00013841
+the site is hosted on GitHub  https://gunnmaxim.github.io/WebTechnologyCWBy00013841/ the original site is https://www.homespot.uz/